5 Year Old Waking Up Too Early? Here Are 6 Solutions to Try

 Free resource: Struggling with raising a strong-willed child?
 Grab 5 Tips to Raising a Strong-Willed Child!
 Discover 5 ways to nurture and work with—not against—her inner spirit and strong personality.
 You’ll also get my newsletters, which parents say they LOVE:

 Hang darkening curtains or blinds to keep the room dark and block out sunlight from the window.
-That way, should he stir in the early hours, the darkness can signal that he should keep snoozing for one more sleep cycle.
+That way, should he stir in the early hours, the darkness can signal that he should keep snoozing.

-Another tool to have on hand is a white noise machine.
+Another tool is a white noise machine.
 The constant sound can muffle sudden noises that might startle him awake.
-A fan, heater, or even an audio app can do the same.
+A fan, heater, or audio app can do the same.

 3. Use an alarm to push wake-up time later